melissaharijanto/Travel-Log/README.md

 npx react-native run-android
 ```
 For more information on this method, please visit this link: https://reactnative.dev/docs/running-on-device.

 3. Have fun navigating through!
+If you face any troubles, please contact us through our Telegram handles:  @livmichelle / @melissaharijanto